-Substantial evidence supports BOTA's reduction of Slack's personal property deduction.
-BOTA analyzed the personal property allocations, or FF&E allocations, in comparable sales.
-BOTA reviewed the golf course sales in the record where the personal property allocation was known or estimated.
-It found that higher end golf courses, such as Mission Hills, had an average range of \$29,000 per hole in property allocation.
+Instead, BOTA reviewed golf course sales in the record where a personal property allocation was known or estimated and based its deduction for personal property on those known numbers.
+BOTA found that higher end golf courses, such as Hallbrook, had an average range of \$29,000 per hole in property allocation.
 The market evidence of comparable sales in the record shows the following personal property allocations made by the buyers and sellers:

-Comparable Sales FF&E Allocations
+FF&E Allocations

-1. \$114,942
+\$114,942

-2. \$300,000
+\$300,000

-3. \$187,384
+\$187,384

-4. \$ 50,000
+\$ 50,000

-5. \$126,000
+\$126,000

-6. \$525,000
+\$525,000

-7. \$529,440
+\$529,440

-8. \$800,000
+\$800,000

 Comparable sales 1-6 were in Johnson County, sale 7 was in Wichita, and sale 8 was in Oklahoma.
 BOTA relied on the highest personal property allocation in Johnson County-sale 6-as a comparator (\$525,000 divided by 18 holes = \$29,167).
 Slack, however, deducted \$930,000 for personal property, which is outside the market data range he provided.
+BOTA found the figure of \$29,000 per hole (rounded) to be more appropriate than the 16% figure Slack used.

 The evidence also shows that some of those personal property allocations were for new property.
-Mission Hills' personal property is not new, so BOTA reduced the allocation to account for the fact that Mission Hills has used FF&E. Substantial evidence supports BOTA's use of \$525,000 to calculate the personal property deduction for Mission Hills.
+Hallbrook's personal property is not new, so BOTA reduced the allocation to account for the fact that Hallbrook has used FF&E. Substantial evidence supports BOTA's use of \$525,000 to calculate the personal property deduction for Hallbrook.

 Substantial evidence also supports BOTA's denial of Slack's proposed \$870,000 deduction for intangible value.
-Slack estimated that \$100 per month of the \$820 monthly membership dues represented an intangible.
+Slack estimated that \$100 per month of the \$820 monthly membership dues represented an intangible value.
 He also determined that 15% of the going concern was attributable to intangible value.
 But Slack conceded that any deduction for intangible value in the income approach is subjective.

 BOTA recognized that "[a]ny accurate valuation of the subject real estate must include accurate adjustments to address any intangible non-realty value."
 BOTA thus agreed with Slack that the value of a golf course may well include value beyond that of its real and personal property.
-BOTA found, however, that Mission Hills did not offer evidence that would allow it to deduct the value of such intangibles.
+BOTA found, however, that Hallbrook did not offer evidence that would allow it to deduct the value of such intangibles.
 BOTA disallowed Slack's intangible value adjustment because it found no evidentiary support for Slack's speculation that \$100 of a member's monthly membership dues represented intangible value of membership.
 It found Slack's intangible adjustment derivation "wholly unsupported."
 We find no error in that assessment.

 Instead, BOTA found that monthly dues are levied to cover operating expenses and amenities at a level desired by the membership, thus tacitly finding that membership dues do not represent an intangible value.
-But it found that Mission Hills' "substantial initiation fees, which were not included in the pro forma operating statement, would account for a significant portion, if not all, of the intangible value."
-Mission Hills does not show this was error.
+But it found that Hallbrook's "substantial initiation fees, which were not included in the pro forma operating statement, would account for a significant portion, if not all, of the intangible value."
+Hallbrook does not show this was error.